-Participation in the 2022-23 Winning Futures Mentoring Program at Community High School with at least 70% attendance in Winning Futures through April 2023.
+- Participation in the 2023-2024 Winning Futures Workforce Prep program at Community High School with at least 70% attendance through April 2024.
 If you graduate before then, your attendance will be based on the time when you were in school this year.

 Winning Futures scholarships can be used for any of the following: